-Pratt students are advised that even if they have not registered a contact person, local law enforcement will be notified that the student is missing.
-If a student is under the age of 18 and not emancipated the student's parent or guardian will also be notified.
+Pratt students are advised that even if they have not registered a contact person, local law enforcement will be notified within 24 hours that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+Students are advised if under the age of 18 and not emancipated the student's parent or guardian will also be notified, in addition to notifying any additional contact person designated by the student.